dougeby/IntuneDocs/intune/app-configuration-policies-overview.md

 Supply settings when users run an iOS or Android app with app configuration policies in Microsoft Intune.
 For example, an app might require users to specify:

-- A custom port number
+- A custom port number.
-- Language settings
+- Language settings.
-- Security settings
+- Security settings.
-- Branding settings such as a company logo
+- Branding settings such as a company logo.

 If users enter these settings incorrectly, it can increase the burden on your help desk and slow the adoption of new apps.